Home General A Comparison between a One Person Company and a Private Limited Company

 • The Income-tax Act does not allow OPC firms any exemptions.
 The corporation is subject to a flat tax rate of 25%.

-• If a business’s paid-up capital exceeds 50 lakh rupees and its annual revenue surpasses 2 crore rupees, it is required to convert to either a private limited company or a public limited company.
+• Suppose a business’s paid-up capital exceeds 50 lakh rupees and its annual revenue surpasses 2 crore.
+In that case, it is required to convert to a private or public limited company.

 • OPC cannot conduct its function as an NBFC or engage in any business activities relating to finance.

-• During the existence of the company, the member must designate its nominee, who may only be a natural person.
+• During the company’s existence, the member must designate its nominee, who may only be a natural person.

 Private Limited Company